 Shabnam has spearheaded this project as a personal quest to learn more about her father and her native country of Afghanistan.
 She is the only daughter of Ahmad Zahir.
-She is currently pursuing her Master in Fine Arts and holds a bachelors degree in English with a minor in Sociology.
-She has more than a decade of experience in graphic design, creative writing, digital media and photography.
-Her photography portfolio is diverse, ranging from candid portraits of various political figures in Washington, DC to conceptual and abstract photography.
+Currently pursuing her Masters at Wake Forest University with a Bachelor's degree in English and a minor in Sociology.
+With over a decade of expertise in graphic design, storytelling, digital media marketing, and photography, Shabnam thrives in crafting visually compelling narratives and steering impactful projects that resonate deeply with her.

 TOM FRESTON - Executive Producer